j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 # About the lab<br>
 This lab showcases fine-grained access control made possible by BigLake with a minimum viable example of Icecream sales forecasting on a Spark notebook hosted on a personal auth Cloud Dataproc cluster.

-### Dataset
-Kaggle Icecream Sales

 ### Use case
 Sales forecasting with Prophet

-### BigLake Finegrained Permissions
-Row Level Security (RLS) and Column Level Security (CLS) is showcased. <br>

-Three users are created as part of the lab.
-1. usa_user@ - RLS & CLS: has access to all columns of data with Country in USA
-2. aus_user@ - RLS & CLS: has access to all columns of data with Country in Australia
-3. mkt_user@ - CLS: has access to all columns but Discount and Net_Revenue, but to data from all countries

-Through a PySpark notebook that is run for each of the three user personas, we will demonstrate how the access varies based on finegrained permissions.

 ### Goals
 1. Just enough knowledge of creating and using BigLake tables on files in Cloud Storage